Agriculture: Animal Production

 - CAFO Inspections - For livestock and poultry operation owners, what to expect from EPA National Pollutant Discharge Elimination System (NPDES) inspections.

 - EPA's Routine Biosecurity Procedures for EPA Personnel Visiting Farms, Ranches, Slaughterhouses and Other Facilities with Livestock and Poultry

 - Regulatory information

 - Reporting Requirements for Air Emissions from Animal Waste Management Systems

 - Agricultural Air Quality Conservation Measures Reference Guide for Poultry and Livestock Production Systems - This guide describes different conservation measures for poultry and livestock operations that have been successfully demonstrated to reduce emissions of various air pollutants on farms.
 In addition, it offers general comments on the applicability of the measures to different types of farms and ranges of potential emission reductions.

 CERCLA and EPCRA Reporting Requirements

-- CERCLA and EPCRA Reporting Requirements for Air Releases of Hazardous Substances from Animal Waste at Farms - On November 22, 2017, the DC Circuit Court of Appeals granted EPA’s motion to further stay the mandate until January 22, 2018.
-Farms with continuous releases do not have to submit their initial continuous release notification until the DC Circuit Court of Appeals issues its order, or mandate, enforcing the Court’s opinion of April 11, 2017.
+- CERCLA and EPCRA Reporting Requirements for Air Releases of Hazardous Substances from Animal Waste at Farms - On February 1, 2018, the DC Circuit Court of Appeals granted EPA’s motion to further stay issuance of the mandate until May 1, 2018.
+Farms with continuous releases do not have to make their initial continuous release notification until the DC Circuit Court of Appeals issues its order, or mandate, enforcing the Court’s opinion of April 11, 2017.
+The court is expected to issue the mandate on May 1, 2018.
 No reporting is necessary until the mandate is issued.